Inclusive Learning Support

 - Support for learners with visual, hearing, speech or mobility needs

 - Accessibility software

 - Specialist equipment and laptops

-- Specialists in autism, dyslexia, mental health and specific learning difficulties
+- Specialists in autism, dyslexia and specific learning difficulties

 - Access to specialist equipment – such as tablets, laptops, reading pens and keyboards

 The Learning Support Workshop (G32) is a supportive study area accessible to students who have additional learning needs and high needs.